RPT-Fitch assigns State of Hamburg's increased bond issue final 'AAA' rating

-Fitch Ratings has assigned the State of Hamburg’s bond, ISIN DE000A1H3ER6, due 18 January 2019 increased by EUR250m to a new outstanding of EUR750m effective 11 April 2013, a final Long-term local currency rating of ‘AAA’.
+Fitch Ratings has assigned the State of Hamburg’s bond, ISIN DE000A1H3EM7, due 26 September 2022, a final Long-term local currency rating of ‘AAA’.
+The bond has been increased by EUR250m to a new outstanding amount of EUR750m effective 18 April 2013.

 The rating reflects the strong support mechanisms that apply to all members of the German Federation, including the State of Hamburg, and the extensive liquidity facilities they benefit from, which ensure timely debt and debt service payment.